India opposition leader Rahul Gandhi takes a dig at Modi over China in US visit | Politics

 Gandhi's trip comes weeks ahead of Modi's scheduled U.S. visit later this month.
 China and India have been uneasy neighbors for decades following a war on their disputed Himalayan frontier in the early 1960s.

 After deadly border clashes in 2020 that killed 20 Indian soldiers and four Chinese troops, China this year ramped up tension by renaming 11 locations in India's eastern state of Arunachal Pradesh, which China calls southern Tibet and claims as its territory.
 India has rejected and denied those claims.
-In May, Modi said peace on India's border with China is essential for normal relations between the nuclear-armed neighbours.
-Since coming to power in 2014, the Bharatiya Janata Party (BJP) government of Modi has pumped millions of dollars to boost military and civilian infrastructure along its 3,800-km (2,360-mile) frontier with China.
+Separately, Gandhi blamed Modi for India's religious polarization, saying Modi's Hindu nationalist Bharatiya Janata Party (BJP) was not inclusive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)